What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 $

-A personal guarantee is a contractual obligation where a borrower — typically a business owner or key stakeholder — takes personal liability for repaying a loan amount if the business cannot meet its repayment terms.
+A personal guarantee is a contractual obligation where a borrower, typically a business owner or key stakeholder, takes personal liability for repaying a loan amount if the business cannot meet its repayment terms.
 This agreement gives lenders an extra layer of security when approving small business loans so they can recover funds even if the company defaults.
+In most cases, lenders view a personal guarantee as a risk management tool when a company lacks the collateral or cash flow needed to qualify based solely on its business financials.

 Unlike collateralized loans, which tie repayment to specific business assets, a personal guarantee extends liability to the guarantor's entire financial portfolio.
 This means lenders can pursue personal holdings such as savings, real estate, or vehicles to recover outstanding debts.
+In fact, lenders may also place liens on personal property or garnish wages if the borrower cannot fulfill the repayment terms.
 For many business owners, this added risk is a key factor in deciding how to structure their financing.

 Lenders, particularly those offering SBA loans and traditional term loans, often require personal guarantees to minimize their risk.
 Most agreements mandate signatures from all stakeholders and business partners who own at least 20% of the business, reinforcing the financial commitment of those with a significant stake in the company's success.